Troubleshooting Slow Elasticsearch Queries: Identification and Resolution Steps

 • Minimize script queries: Re-evaluate if the logic can be moved to ingestion (e.g., adding a dedicated field) or handled by standard queries/aggregations.

-• Optimize pagination: For deep pagination, use search_after or scroll API instead of from/size.
+• Optimize pagination: For user-facing deep pagination, use search_after with a stable sort.
+Use the scroll API for batch extraction jobs, not interactive search pages.

 • Refactor should queries: Combine similar clauses, or consider client-side filtering if appropriate.